ugochi141/largo-lab-portal/AUC-STAFFING-MODELS-MEMORY.md

 ### MOB Model Responsibilities
 - **MOB:** SQA Daily, Hematek Daily QC, Previ Gram Stain, Patient Support, Inventory

-**IMPORTANT:** These assignments are based on the actual Discern Reporting Portal production system.
+**IMPORTANT:** These assignments are based on the Tech Bench Rotation system used in production.

 ---